barolopez/ElectriCity/README.md

-# Developing Django on Repl.it
+# Aquí es donde debéis explicarme el proyecto

 - Fork this template to get started
 - Simply hit run to start the server